 Deming’s “tough boy” is a survivor and has pride.
 There is little in common between him and Muller’s shamus who sports a “tarnished chivalry and jaundiced attitude.”

 Shortly after the publication of Running Away from Myself, a new and different conception of the private eye and his relationship to film noir emerged in the film noir studies of the 1970s.
 He would be defined as “cynical, alienated.”
-In relation to film noir, he would be not a particular character, as Deming takes great pains to show.
-Rather, he would be “the prototype for the noir character.”
-(Alain Silver and James Ursini, editors, Film Noir, Taschen, 2004, 187)
+In relation to film noir, the PI would be not a particular character, as Deming takes great pains to show.
+Instead, as proposed by Alain Silver and James Ursini (Film Noir, Taschen, 2004), he would be “the prototype for the noir character.”
+(187)

 An example of how film noir studies came about in the 1970s is shown by the frequency of copyright dates in the 1970s for the essays in Film Noir Reader (Limelight Editions, 1996).
 In the Acknowledgments, the editors, Alain Silver and James Ursini, say, “Our idea to publish a series of essays on film noir goes back to the fall of 1974.”
 They call these essays “seminal” and “classic.”